 We continue to assume a Gaussian error on velocity measurements, thus allowing us to use the previously defined Gaussian likelihood function, equation \ref{eq:mean_gau_like}.
 We generate samples of the posterior on the orbital binary parameters using rejection sampling.
-This sampling is done over the course of $10^5$ iterations with each iteration starting with $10^6$ points before rejection.
+This sampling is carried out over the course of $10^5$ iterations, with each iteration starting with $10^6$ points before rejection.
 After rejection, the surviving samples across all iterations are combined.
 The choice to use rejection sampling instead of Monte-Carlo-Markov-Chain (MCMC) is due to the potential multi-modality posterior.
 A sparsely observed binary can have multiple possible orbital period solutions, which have corresponding total mass and systemic velocity values, represented as peaks in the posterior.
 This specific scenario can lead to untouched areas of the posterior when using MCMC.

-The priors are quite uninformative, ensuring that we can fully sample all the possible binary parameters.
+The priors are quite uninformative, which ensures that we can fully sample all the possible binary parameters.
 Note that there is a pre-defined mass range, such that the prior in total mass is loguniform from $\log(0.1 \rm~M_\odot)$ to $\log(10 \rm~M_\odot)$, which is used to bound the semi-major axis prior.
-The priors on all the angles are uniform.
-We adopt the uniform prior on $\cos(i)$ corresponding to random orientation of binary orbit and close to uniform between 0 and 1 beta distribution of eccentricities, $\rm Beta(1.5,1.5)$.
+The priors on all angles are uniform.
+We adopt the uniform prior on $\cos(i)$ corresponding to a random orientation of binary orbits and a Beta distribution for eccentricities.
+The parameters for the Beta distribution are $\alpha = 1.5$ and $\beta = 1.5$, resulting in a near uniform between 0 and 1 for eccentricities, $\rm Beta(1.5,1.5)$.
 For compactness, we explicitly state the priors on each of the orbital parameters alongside the resulting {\it Star46} binary parameter posteriors in Table \ref{tab:binary_params}.

 We are able to make further assumptions about the system by modifying the surviving posterior samples.
 We remove nonphysical solutions corresponding to close binaries where the pericenter is less than the stellar radius or where the mass of the companion star is negative.
 These stellar radii and masses are calculated using the {\it Isochrones} python package \citep{morton2015} to determine stellar parameters for the binary star of age 13 Gyr, [Fe/H] of -2.2, and distance modulus of 17.24 using the MESA Isochrones and Stellar Tracks (MIST) grid (\citealt{MISTisochrone0}; \citealt{MISTisochrone1}).
 Figure \ref{fig:tri2_isochrone} shows the relevant isochrone fit on a color-magnitude diagram with Tri~II members plotted.
 For the binary star {\it Star46}, we determine a mass of $M_{\rm bin}=0.777 \rm ~M_{\odot}$ and stellar radius of $r_{\rm bin}= 0.027 \rm~AU$ from an isochrone fit to Tri~II stars.
 We equivalently derive a mass and radius for the other Tri~II members by finding the point on the isochrone closest to each member star using the same steps.